akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

 1. create filter rules::

-    flow create 0 ingress pattern eth / ipv6 dst is CDCD:910A:2222:5498:8475:1111:3900:2020 src is 2001::2 hop is 2 tc is 1 / udp src is 22 dst is 23 / end actions rss / end
+    flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv6 dst is CDCD:910A:2222:5498:8475:1111:3900:2020 src is 2001::2 hop is 2 tc is 1 / udp src is 22 dst is 23 / end actions rss / end

-2. send matched packets, check the packets is distributed by RSS. send mismatched packets, check the packets are distributed by RSS too.
+2. send matched packets, check the packets is distributed by RSS without FDIR matched ID. send mismatched packets, check the packets are distributed by RSS without FDIR matched ID too.

 3. repeat step 3 of subcase 1.

-4. verify matched packet is destributed to the same queue. check there is no rule listed.
+4. verify matched packet is distributed by RSS without FDIR matched ID. check there is no rule listed.

 Subcase 3: MAC_IPV6_UDP passthru